enjaku4/rabarber/README.md

 ## Getting Help and Contributing

 ### Getting Help
 Have a question or need assistance?
-Open a discussion in our [discussions section](https://github.com/enjaku4/rabarber/discussions) for:
+Open a discussion in the [discussions section](https://github.com/enjaku4/rabarber/discussions) for:
 - Usage questions
 - Implementation guidance
 - Feature suggestions